Surf-NeRF: Surface Regularised Neural Radiance Fields: Introduction

-In this work, we make the following contributions:~ \begin{enumerate} \item We devise a novel regularisation approach which uses the structure of a neural radiance field to sample density, normals and appearance in the vicinity of geometry in the scene, allowing for additional representation-driven regularisation terms to be applied.~ \item We apply local regularisation consistent with a surface light field radiance model, including geometric smoothness of density, local consistency of normals and a physically correct separation of Lambertian and specular appearance using a light interaction model.~ \item We leverage curriculum learning of a NeRF towards a more accurate geometric scene representation which maintains visual fidelity whilst refining the density representation of the scene. \end{enumerate} Whilst we benchmark our approach on state-of-the-art physics based NeRF variants, our methodology may also be applied to other NeRF frameworks.
+Using a second sampling of the NeRF at these points, we regularise density to produce smoothly-varying normals and thin, continuous sheets of density which more realistically represent scene geometry.
+Regularising the view-dependent appearance to remove Lambertian components we reduce shape-radiance ambiguity and encouraging more correct structure of the surface.
+In summary, we make the following contributions: \begin{enumerate} \item We devise a novel regularisation approach which uses the structure of a neural radiance field to sample density, normals and appearance in the vicinity of geometry in the scene, allowing for additional representation-driven regularisation terms to be applied. \item We apply local regularisation consistent with a surface light field radiance model, including geometric smoothness of density, local consistency of normals and a physically correct separation of Lambertian and specular appearance using a light interaction model. \item We introduce a permutohedral lattice encoding for NeRF which better represents non-planar and complex geometry over traditional cubic hash grids. \item We introduce the \textit{Koala} dataset of four scenes with visually challenging objects and complex geometry to benchmark our approach. \end{enumerate}

+We benchmark our approach on state-of-the-art physics based NeRF variants, however our methodology may also be applied to other NeRF frameworks and likely adapted to other radiance based representations.

 This work is a key step in the deployment of NeRFs as a scene representation where both geometric and visual fidelity are critical, like robotic manipulation and navigation in complex unstructured environments.